rjlee/actual-auto-categorise/README.md

 ## Requirements

-- Node.js v20.x (LTS; required for TensorFlow.js compatibility)
+- Node.js ≥20 <23 (required for TensorFlow.js compatibility)
 - An instance of Actual Budget server running and accessible.

 ## Quick start with Docker